Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

 - Agglomerative method has $C^n_2=\frac{n(n-1)}{2}$ possible choices. ($\Theta(n^2)$)
 - Divisive method has $\frac{(2^n-2)}{2}=2^{n-1}-1$ possible choices. ($\Theta(2^n)$)

 given $n$ points.

 Note that the computation cost of Divisive method will be higher than that of Agglomerative method when $n \geq 5$.
+Either way, Hierarchical Clustering is time consuming and memory wasting.

+The final queation is: _"Which should be used?
+Divisive method or Agglomerative method?"_

+If there are many points ($n$ is large) and the number of clusters is very slow ($k=2~or~3$), then Divisive method should be used;   otherwise, agglomerative method is preferred.

 ## Density-based clustering